Public and Community Engagement

 The University supports the public in many ways.

-- Big Bonanza, Changemaker Challenge fund, Big Ideas, residents’ committees, High Sherriff Lectures, Changing Futures Week, Fashion Show, Public art exhibitions, public lectures, Armed Forces Covenant signatory, fund careers support in schools, the creation of stakeholder led social enterprises such as Connected Together CIC, Societal, First for Wellbeing, social enterprise town status, social echo, investment in Goodwill solutions, social enterprise
+- Big Bonanza, Changemaker Commitments fund, Big Ideas, residents’ committees, High Sherriff Lectures, Changing Futures Week, Fashion Show, Public art exhibitions, public lectures, Armed Forces Covenant signatory, fund careers support in schools, the creation of stakeholder led social enterprises such as Connected Together CIC, Societal, First for Wellbeing, social enterprise town status, social echo, investment in Goodwill solutions, social enterprise

 - Changemaker Fellowship, developing leadership capabilities in staff undertaking public and community engagement.
 Staff are also entitled to community leave to undertake community engagement work.